danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/RichTextKit.md

 ## Getting started

-The <doc:Getting-Started> article helps you get started with RichTextKit.
+The <doc:Getting-Started> article helps you getting started with RichTextKit.